 enable this by providing a framework for the extent and limitations of work that they can reasonably commit to in a parish.

 are particularly useful when moving parishes or if a new parish priest is appointed.

 and, although it is hoped that these will not arise, can give clarification and support for solving issues or problems.

 It is intended that, with adequate forethought and for those who have been some time in SSM priesthood, this document can be completed relatively quickly (30 mins might suffice!) but that it provides sufficient coverage to help those who are embarking on any kind of new relationship, team or posting.

 What matters is a clear understanding how your calling as an SSM relates to the extent and the limits of what you do in your parish

 This document is exactly what it says on the tin: a toolkit, not a straight-jacket!

-The booklet outlines important changes in the payment of fees for duties over and above your working agreement, during an interregnum or when a stipendiary priest needs cover for sickness.
-If you are unable to access this through the website, please let Anne know and she will send you a printed copy.
+The guidance below outlines important changes in the payment of fees for duties over and above your Working Agreement, during an interregnum or when a stipendiary priest needs cover for sickness.
+If you are unable to access this through the website, please let the Diocesan Office know and we will send you a printed copy.

-It is important that SSM priests know about this provision, even if it is not your intention to claim fees.
-We do strongly urge you to make sure that your working agreement (however brief and flexible!) is up to date and in writing.
-You may wish to consider claiming fees and then gift-aiding them back to the parish or diocese, in which case the church is the gainer.
-It is also important to claim fees so that the diocese has an accurate figure of how much it actually costs to provide adequate cover in parishes.
+It is important that SSM clergy know about this provision, even if it is not your intention to claim fees.
+We do strongly urge you to make sure that your Working Agreement (however brief and flexible!) is up-to-date and in writing.
+You may wish to consider claiming fees and then Gift-Aiding them back to the parish or Hereford DBF.
+In fact, it is helpful for Voluntary Ministers to claim fees so that we can build an accurate figure of how much it costs to provide cover across our parishes.